andreiaamaral/IsomiR-Window/README.md

 d) file MAplot_'<jobID>'.pdf --> MA plot
 e) file heatmap_'<jobID>'.png --> heatmap displaying hierarquical clustering of samples including the top15 differentially expressed IsomiRs.

-### Step 7 - download charts.pl and run it to summary stats of previous analysis: read length distribution, ncRNA counts, isomiRs Biogenesis, frequency of IsomiR types and miRNA normalized count matrix
+### Step 7 - Download charts.pl and run it to summary stats of previous analysis: read length distribution, ncRNA counts, isomiRs Biogenesis, frequency of IsomiR types and miRNA normalized count matrix

 this script allows to create summary tables that can be used to produce bar charts of read length distribution, piecharts of the proportion of ncRNAs and of miRNA biogenesis (3' or 5' arm) and it further creates a matrix of normalized counts at miRNA level aggregating the complexity of isomIRs.